OpenUniversity/lookingGlass/README.md

 # lookingGlass RESTful API
 <a name="lookingglass-restful-api-put"></a>
 ## PUT
-should respond to GET requests with JSON objects provided in PUT requests to the same location.
+should stopre JSON object so that GET can retrieve them.

 ```js
 var URL = 'http://localhost:47837/foo/bar';